SISSI: Supernovae in a stratified, shearing interstellar medium. II. Star formation near the Sun is quenched by expansion of the Local Bubble: Concluding remarks

-While our results are in tension with previous estimates, which assumed that the LB was exclusively powered by SNe in Sco-Cen, they are in better agreement with more recent observational data on the star formation in the solar neighborhood.
-We note, however, that the high frequency of SNe lies outside of the parameter space covered by our simulations, which adds substantial uncertainties to our extrapolations.
-Better models for old ($t \gtrsim 1\,\text{Myr}$) SBs expanding into a realistic galactic ISM as well as additional observational constraints are required to resolve these uncertainties and obtain a clearer picture for the origin and history of the LB.
+While our results are in tension with previous estimates, which assumed that the LB was exclusively powered by SNe in Sco-Cen, they are in better agreement with more recent observational data on the more global star formation in the solar neighborhood.
+We have used scaling relations in order to extrapolate our simulations to the unique conditions of the LB.
+More detailed models for old ($t \gtrsim 1\,\text{Myr}$) SBs expanding into a realistic galactic ISM as well as additional observational constraints are now required to resolve remaining uncertainties and obtain a clearer picture for the origin and history of the LB.